sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 where A_ij represents the edge weight between nodes i and j, k_i and k_j are the degrees of nodes i and j, m is the total edge weight, c_i and c_j are the communities of nodes i and j, and δ is the Kronecker delta function.

-While Easley \& Kleinberg don't explicitly focus on modularity optimization, the concept aligns with their discussions of network clustering and partitioning in Chapter 3[^1].
+While Easley \& Kleinberg don't explicitly focus on modularity optimization, the concept aligns with their discussions of network clustering and partitioning in Chapter 3.

 #### Girvan-Newman Algorithm

 The Girvan-Newman algorithm identifies communities by progressively removing edges with high betweenness centrality, which are likely to be bridges between communities.
 By iteratively removing these bridges, the algorithm gradually reveals the community structure of the network.

-This approach connects to Easley \& Kleinberg's discussion of edge betweenness in Chapter 3, where they explain how certain edges serve as critical bridges between different parts of the network[^1].
+This approach connects to Easley \& Kleinberg's discussion of edge betweenness in Chapter 3, where they explain how certain edges serve as critical bridges between different parts of the network.

 #### Louvain Algorithm